diakonos/convex-better-auth-impersonation-repro/README.md

 6/8/2025, 6:10:15 pm [CONVEX Q(userProfiles:getUserProfile)] [LOG] 'getUserProfile session:' null
 ```

+## Run locally

+1. Clone this repo, install dependencies, and setup ENV varaibles:

+- `NEXT_PUBLIC_CONVEX_URL` in `.env` file.
+- `BETTER_AUTH_SECRET` in Convex.

+2. Start the dev server for both Convex and Next.js.

 ## Steps to reproduce:

-1. Clone this repo, install dependencies, and setup a .env file with the following:

-- `NEXT_PUBLIC_CONVEX_URL`
-- `CONVEX_SITE_URL`

-And set the `BETTER_AUTH_SECRET` ENV variable in Convex.

-2. Start the dev server for both Convex and Next.js.
-3. Create a new account by signing up, and manually set this user's role as admin in the Convex backend (in the betterAuth component).
+1. Create a new account by signing up, and manually set this user's role as admin in the Convex backend (in the betterAuth component).

    (note the logged session information)

-4. Create a different account with the default role.
+2. Create a different account with the default role.
-5. Using the admin account, go to the admin dashboard and click "Impersonate" on the normal user account.
+3. Using the admin account, go to the admin dashboard and click "Impersonate" on the normal user account.

    (note the logged session information)